TheMrityunjayPathak/Supermarket-Sales-Analysis/README.md

   - **Category Insights :** What are the most and least popular product categories and sub-categories?
 How does the popularity of these categories vary by location and over time?

-- This analysis will provide a deeper understanding of supermarket sales dynamics, revealing trends and patterns that can inform inventory management, promotional strategies, and regional marketing efforts.
+- This analysis will provide a deeper understanding of supermarket sales dynamics revealing trends and patterns that can inform inventory management, promotional strategies and regional marketing efforts.

 ![download](https://github.com/user-attachments/assets/773fed67-4abd-4d51-82ab-584285cda961)